Eccentric Irish Wedding Traditions and wonderful wedding blessings

 Cold Feet and Locked Doors

-A few centuries ago, people in Ireland used to believe that Irish men got cold feet.
-More surprisingly, it was something that they get specifically on wedding days.
 To solve the problem, guests would lock the door of the church.
-That was the way that the guests used to ensure the groom goes through the ceremony rituals peacefully.
+That was the way that the guests used to ensure the groom went through the ceremony rituals peacefully.

-Toasts of Weddings
+Toasts

-Toasts are important parts of any happy occasion.
+Toasts are essential parts of any happy occasion.
 People cheer for something great that is coming to pass.
-Irish wedding traditions involve toasting where everybody gathers to drink wine, toasting to the health of the couple.
-There are many different toasts and sayings recited at weddings.
-SLAINTE is the traditional Irish toast; it means “to your health.”
+Irish wedding traditions involve toasting, where everybody gathers to drink wine and toast the couple’s health.

 Wedding toast Irish wedding tradition